smartcontractkit/external-adapters-js/packages/composites/linear-finance/README.md

 # Chainlink Linear Finance Composite Adapter

-This adapter calculates an index value from the symbols and weights as defined in the CSV file.
+This adapter calculates an index value from the symbols and units as defined in the CSV file.

 ## Configuration